larvinrk/qlt-stage/readme.txt

 updates for only branch

+***** git log --oneline --graph --decorate --all  -----to see the all changes

-*** To Merge branch to master/trunk we need to switch to master then we need to use merge command.
+*** To Merge branch to master/trunk we need to switch to master then we need to use merge command. git merge <branchname> -- it will merge to master